imsight-knowhow/sqpr-reading-notes/notes/SpQR/main-note.md

   1. **Outlier detection**: For each weight (or small group), estimate the error it would incur under quantization and select high-error weights as outliers.
   2. **Compression**: Quantize all non-outlier weights with grouped quantization and quantized stats; store outliers separately.
   > "Our approach splits this process into two steps: an ``outlier detection'' step... and an actual compression step, in which most ($\geq 99\%$) of weights are compressed to low-bitwidth, the outliers are extracted..."
 (Introduction; paper-source/primary/tex/main.tex)
+- **How outliers interact with GPTQ**: In the full SpQR algorithm, outlier detection (via leave-one-out min–max quantization plus Hessian weighting) runs *before* quantizing a group, and those outlier positions are then excluded when fitting group statistics and computing per-column quantization error.
+However, during the subsequent GPTQ-style loop over columns, the real-valued weight matrix \(W\) is still updated using the Hessian-based correction, so **outlier weights are actively adjusted to compensate for quantization error**, even though they themselves are never quantized.
+At the end, the quantized base matrix \(Q\) is kept for non-outlier positions, while the final adjusted 16-bit values at outlier positions are gathered into a CSR-like sparse matrix and stored as part of the SpQR artifact.
+  > "Following this first outlier detection step, we quantize the base weights ignoring all outliers that occur in the same quantization group...
+Interestingly, unlike~\cite{dettmers2022llm}, a weight can be chosen to be an outlier not only if it causes error by itself, but also if the GPTQ algorithm can employ this weight to compensate errors from many other weights.
+Thus, the resulting 16-bit value will contain not the original weight, but a weight that was adjusted to minimize the output error."
+(Method; paper-source/primary/tex/method.tex)
+- **Simplified mental model (assuming outlier mask is fixed)**: For intuition, it can be helpful to view SpQR’s per-group optimization as a two-part solve once you know which positions are outliers:
+  1. **Base subproblem** (low-bit): treat all non-outlier weights in the group as variables constrained to lie on a shared min–max grid (group-wise scale/zero) and use a GPTQ-style greedy procedure to choose their quantized values so that the layer’s quadratic loss is minimized.
+Conceptually, this gives you a “fixed” quantized base matrix for the group.
+  2. **Outlier subproblem** (16-bit): treat the outlier positions as free 16-bit variables and solve, under the same quadratic model, for the real-valued outlier weights that best compensate the errors introduced by quantizing the base.
+The resulting outlier values are generally **not** equal to the original fp16 weights; they are optimized corrections and are stored sparsely in CSR-like form.
+  The actual Algorithm 1 interleaves these two views in a single GPTQ-style pass (it does not literally freeze the base and then solve a clean second-stage problem), but the “fixed quantized base + optimized outliers” picture is a good way to reason about why outliers can repair much of the quantization damage.
 - **Reference code (SpQR engine)**: The local reference implementation follows this pipeline in `SPQRUtil.quantize`, which collects Hessian information and then performs block-wise quantization with outlier detection and quantization-statistics compression.
   > "class SPQRUtil: \"\"\"Learns GPTQ for a single linear layer\"\"\" ... def quantize(...)" (context/refcode/SpQR/spqr_engine.py:13-76)
   > "likely_unstructured_outlier_mask = (loo_quantization_error_sq > unstructured_outlier_threshold).float()" (context/refcode/SpQR/spqr_engine.py:100-120)